skmin-lab/unixmd/docs/source/bo/main.rst

 theory but in an approximate way, typically gaining around two orders of magnitude in speed.
 (TD)DFTB and SSR methods are interfaced with current version of UNI-XMD.

 - (TD)DFTB is time-dependent density-functional tight-binding method.
-It provides analytical gradients, not nonadiabatic couplings.
+DFTB+ supports only analytical gradients, not nonadiabatic couplings.
 Thus, it can be used for only adiabatic dynamics.

 - In general, spin-restricted ensemble-referenced Kohn-Sham (REKS) method can be classified as single-state REKS, state-averaged REKS (SA-REKS) and state-interaction SA-REKS (SSR).